Streamerbot/docs/streamerbot/3.api/2.triggers/3.general/core/websocket-server/message.md

-# Websocket Custom Sever Message
+# WebSocket Custom Sever Message

-Websocket Custom Sever Message.

-## Details

-This triggers when a client sends a message the custom websocket server.
+Triggered when a client sends a message to a custom WebSocket server

 ## Parameters

-### Server
+### `Server`
 Select any or a specific websocket server

 ## Variables
+:variables-description

 Name | Description
 ----:|:------------